rsrini7/Smart-Support-Buddy/BACKEND_SETUP.md

 ```

 This script:
+- Starts Docker Compose services (ChromaDB, PostgreSQL, Jira, Confluence, etc.)
+- Waits for ChromaDB to be healthy
+- Waits for Jira to be ready (via REST API)
+- **Waits for Confluence to be ready** (via HTTP status endpoint)
 - Creates a virtual environment if it doesn't exist
 - Installs dependencies from requirements.txt
 - Sets up necessary data directories
 - Creates a .env file from .env.example if needed
-- Starts the FastAPI server on port 8000
+- Starts the FastAPI server on port **9000**
+- **Enables StackOverflow Q&A ingestion and search via the backend service**

+If Jira or Confluence fail to start after multiple attempts, the script will exit with an error.

 ### 2. Python Script (Cross-platform)